Go2SchooI/Go2SchooI.github.io/_posts/2023-12-18-Paper-Read-3-Inverse Kinematics.md

 What to do when the Jacobian matrix is not invertible?
 We will discuss one of them here first: the case when the Jacobian matrix is stubby and the robot manipulator has **redundant degrees of freedom**.

-This time to use a mathematical concept called pseudoinverse matrix (pseudoinverse).
+This time to use a mathematical concept called pseudoinverse matrix.
 There are many kinds of pseudoinverse matrices, and the one that is used more often in robot inverse kinematics is the right pseudoinverse matrix (right-inverse).
 If the pseudoinverse matrix is denoted as A+, left-inverse means that (A+)A = I; whereas **right-inverse means that A(A+) = I**.

 Right-inverse is obtained by solving the following problem: